Recent Webinar: Building an Adaptive Cyber Resilient Cloud

 Windows legacy servers are a growing source of risk.

-Looking at market share data puts the percentage of servers running on an out-of-support Windows operating system (such as Windows 2008, 2008r2, 2012 and 2012 r2), at around 10% of all servers in use today.
+Available market share data puts the percentage of servers running on an out-of-support Windows operating system (such as Windows 2008, 2008r2, 2012, and 2012 r2), at around 10 percent of all servers in use today.

 The risks legacy systems create are well known (we've written about how to protect Windows 7, 8, 8.1, and Windows Server 2008 R2).
 Still, it's worth noting that Windows 2012 adds over two and a half thousand known vulnerabilities (of which over 100 have been exploited) to the legacy risk register.